tlefebvre1/Machine-Learning-Project/predictions.md

 ## Conclusion

-The proposed model, based on random forests, seems relevant enough to perform the required task of class prediction.
+The proposed model, based on random forests, seems relevant enough to perform the required task of prediction.